12 Top Things to Do in Sidemen, Bali 12 Top Things to Do in Sidemen, Bali

 After some shopping, wander through the village to the Jembatan Kuning bridge: a small yellow suspension bridge with gorgeous views of the river and jungle.
 This is a popular local spot for bathing, so why not cool off before lunch?
 You can also cross this tiny narrow bridge by scooter if you’re looking for a little adrenaline!

-5. Stay in Bamboo Accommodation
+5. Stay in a Bamboo House

-Sidemen gained a lot of its recent popularity due to the bamboo houses that started popping up in the area some years ago.
+Sidemen gained a lot of its recent popularity due to the bamboo houses in Bali that started popping up in the area some years ago.
 Spend a few days in these natural wooden structures, gazing out at the incredible views of the rice paddies.
 Often, the houses are open to the elements or have expansive windows, so you have unimpeded views of the surrounding landscape.

 6. Telaga Waja River Rafting